Skip to main content

 • Reflection prompts to guide thinking

-The agent does:
+The SI does:

 • Pattern recognition across episodes